iotpractice/openthread-commissioner-java/README.md

 - **[libotcommissioner.jar](pre-built/libotcommissioner.jar)** – Cross-platform Java JNI wrapper
 - **[libcommissioner-java-mac-amd_64.jnilib](pre-built/libcommissioner-java-mac-amd_64.jnilib)** – For macOS with Apple Silicon
 - **[libcommissioner-java-mac-x86_64.jnilib](pre-built/libcommissioner-java-mac-x86_64.jnilib)** – For macOS with Intel chips
+- **[libcommissioner-java-ubuntu-x86_64.so](pre-built/libcommissioner-java-ubuntu-x86_64.so)** – For Ubuntu Linux x86_64
 - **[openthread-commissioner-java-1.0-SNAPSHOT-jar-with-dependencies.jar](pre-built/openthread-commissioner-java-1.0-SNAPSHOT-jar-with-dependencies.jar)** - This project's delivery jar with cross-platform dependencies

-Rename the respective library to `libcommissioner-java.jnilib` and place it in the same directory as your java application.
+Rename the respective library to `libcommissioner-java.jnilib or libcommissioner-java.so` and place it in the same directory as your java application.
 Embed `libotcommissioner.jar` in your application jar, above jar `openthread-commissioner-java-1.0-SNAPSHOT-jar-with-dependencies.jar` already package it..

 ---